Skip to main content

 Each node type has a predefined time value:

-When a node is successfully executed, its time value is added to the total time.
+When a node executes successfully, its time value is added to the total.

-Time saved = Sum of all time values for successfully executed nodes in the selected time period.
+Time Saved = Sum of all time values for successfully executed nodes within the selected date range.

 Example: